kushaldas/pym/docs/file.rst

         :arg path: Path of the text file to parse

-        :return: A tuple with count of spacaes, tabs and lines.
+        :return: A tuple with count of spaces, tabs and lines.
         """
         fd = open(path)
         i = 0